olvaffe/olv-notes/linux/kernel/time.md

 - a `clock_event_device` is a device that can deliver an interrupt in the specified future periodically or one-shot
+- x86 Hardware
+  - CMOS Clock.
+Could be programmed to alarm.
+IRQ 8.
+  - TSC: Time Stamp Counter, starting Pentium.
+Same freq as the CPU.
+  - PIT: Programmable Interval Timer.
+Issue periodic irq on IRQ 0.
+HZ ticks per second.
+  - CPU local timer.
+Part of local APIC.
+Interupt only a local CPU.
+  - HPET.
+Registers are memory mapped.
+Expect to replace PIT.
+Interrupt ?.
+  - ACPI PMT.
+  - is clock event device per-cpu?
+No spin lock needed when implementing one?
+    - yes?
+  - could a per-cpu clock event device also be a broadcast one at the same time?
+    - no?
 - examples of `clock_event_device` on x86
   - hpet
     - when `HPET_ID_LEGSUP` is set, hpet supports legacy replacement mode.